MK2112/minicorpus/Readme.md

 | 160M Density 2 Epochs       | 0.189              | 0.012                  | 0.230      | 0.004         | 0.257           | 0.004             | 0.501            | 0.014              | 0.000                   | 0.000                     | 1587737.376                 | 121555.315                | 0.538       | 0.002          | 0.000               | 0.000                  | 8366924.760                 | 713077.358              |
 | 160M Density Pico 2 Epochs  | 0.193              | 0.012                  | 0.230      | 0.004         | 0.257           | 0.004             | 0.493            | 0.014              | 0.000                   | 0.000                     | 2017680.705                 | 159090.061                | 0.541       | 0.002          | 0.000               | 0.000                  | 10465698.688                | 903166.520              |

 ## Interpretation on practical improvements

-With this study project, we successfully replicated the MiniPile pipeline, produced a reproduction dataset and attempted several ideas for improvement of the distillation pipeline, which we then compared primarily by training on the 160M Pythia model architecture.
+With this study project, we successfully replicated the MiniPile pipeline, produced a reproduction dataset and attempted several ideas for improvement of the distillation pipeline, which we then compared primarily by training and benchmarking the 160M Pythia model architecture.

 ### Reproduction Challenges and Insights

-Even though the reproduction had to make assumptions and compromises, benchmark performance was largely retained or even slightly improved (within a single digit percentage range, <= 2.23%).
+Even though the reproduction had to make assumptions and compromises, benchmark performance was largely retained or even slightly improved upon (within a single digit percentage range, <= 2.23%).
 We consider this to be within the margin of error and therefore not a significant deviation.
 The reproduction of MiniPile was therefore deemed successful.
+Lessons learned for the reproduction primarily concern aspects of technical implementation.
+For example, during test runs, execution time for the distillation script was reduced from ~47 hours to ~3 hours.
+Additional weeks of processing time were saved by implementing embedding and clustering efforts to run in an offset, yet parallel fashion to one another.
+The replacement of [E5-Large](https://huggingface.co/intfloat/e5-large) with [E4-Base-4k](https://huggingface.co/dwzhu/e5-base-4k) further sped up the distillation pipeline (by ~1.5 weeks) without compromising on resulting performance.

 ### 160M Benchmark Insights

-Excluding the model versions pre-trained on The Pile, the project produced a Pythia 160M and a Pythia 1.4B trained on the original MiniPile as baselines.<br>
+The project produced a Pythia 160M and a Pythia 1.4B trained on the original MiniPile as baselines.<br>
 Additionally the project produced six 160M parameter models exploring distinct ideas for improvement and another seven 160M ablation models, concerning investigations of scaling effects of distillation parameters, the distillation dataset size and the training step count.
 An additional three 1.4B parameter models were trained with the reproduction MiniPile, the most promising distillation candidate (size-density-weighted sampling) and the lowest example count distillation dataset, respectively.
 A total of 14 datasets has been released on [HuggingFace](https://huggingface.co/Marcus2112), along with all trained models.
 (Individual links to models and datasets are listed further below.)

 For the 160M model benchmarks, we see that all of the 'improved' MiniPile model variants maintain similar MMLU performance (0.230), undercutting the original MiniPile (0.270) slightly.
 WinoGrande shows high consistency across MiniPile model variants, too.
 Compared to the Pile-trained model, every MiniPile model variant indicates catastrophic failure on both versions of Lambada, with perplexity scores in the millions.
 However, Blimp scores show only moderate degradation from the Pile-trained baseline, indicating a high retention of reasoning capabilities.